operasoftware/devopera/_extensions/speed-dial-api.md

 		);
 	});

-	SpeedDial (SpeedDial)

 ### `update` {#method-update}

 	opr.speeddial.update(object SpeedDial)

-Modifies the properties of the Speed Dial entry, namely its URL and Title.
+Modifies the properties of the Speed Dial entry, namely its URL and title.

 #### Parameters